LPG Compound: Chemical Composition of LPG Gas

 Learn about the chemical composition of LPG gas.
 See Wobbe Index of various fuel gases.
 Find out what gas is in gas bottles and LPG vs CNG...

-LPG composition, the gas in gas bottles, is propane, butane, isobutane and gas mixtures of the three gases.
-In some countries, like Australia and the USA, the chemical composition of LPG is limited to propane.
+LPG compound is the gas in gas bottles, which is propane, butane, isobutane and gas mixtures of the three gases.
+In some countries, like Australia and the USA, the LPG compound is limited to propane.
 In other countries, like NZ and many in Europe, it is a propane-butane blend.

 These are the common alternative where there are no gas mains.